-Last year LinkedIn’s list of top 10 most important career skills included data analysis, web development, mobile development, SEO marketing, information security and user interface design.
+Last year LinkedIn’s list of top 10 most important career skills included data analysis, web development, mobile development, SEO marketing, information security, and user interface design, all could lead to a career for the best seo company or web design company.
 With the rise of automation, these skills are going to become essential to your child’s career prospects.
 Simply put, now is the perfect time to start teaching our kids to code.

 As Mark Zuckerberg, founder of Facebook, writes: “In fifteen years, we’ll be teaching programming just like reading and writing… and wondering why we didn’t do it sooner.”
 So why wait?

 What Are The Benefits Of Teaching Your Child To Code?